-Results of urgent requests if ICE access or electronic delivery is not available and unexpected results, which may aid the immediate patient management, will be telephoned.
+Results of urgent requests and results which may aid immediate patient management will be telephoned.
 This includes all positive blood cultures and CSFs.

 In the event that the laboratory is unable to deliver the required service, e.g. due to equipment failure we will endeavour to contact all relevant users.

 Instructions for collection of microbiology specimens by patients – mid-stream urine – Click here

 Instructions for collection of microbiology specimens by patients – Aptima genital swabs – Click here

 Instructions for collection of microbiology specimens by patients – Aptima urines – Click here

 Instructions for collection of microbiology specimens by patients – Faeces – Click here

 The lab operates outside the core hours but is routinely staffed and most responsive during the following times.